The pitfalls of next-token prediction: Failure due to Auto-Regressive Inference

 \begin{fact} \textbf{\textit{(Every sequence distribution can be represented by a next-token predictor)}} By the chain rule of probability we have $\trueprob(\response \; | \; \prefix) = \prod_{i=1}^{\responselen} \trueprob(\responsetoken_i \; | \; \prefix, \response_{< i})$.
 Therefore, define a next-token predictor $\llmnoparam$ such that for every valid value of $i, \prefix$, and $\response$, we have $\llmnoparam (\hat{\responsetoken}_i = \responsetoken_i \; ; \prefix, \response_{< i} ) \coloneq \trueprob(\responsetoken_i | \prefix, \response{< i})$.
 Then, sampling $\response \sim \distr | \prefix$, is equivalent to autoregressively sampling $\response \agsample \llmnoparam(\cdot \; ; \prefix) $. \end{fact} The cleverness of this argument lies in the fact that it can apply to \textit{any} imaginable distribution.
 Thus, as long as the next-token predictor is sufficiently expressive (by scaling up the context, memory and compute), it can model both natural language and problem-solving.
 Thus, it may seem that next-token predictors are not antithetical to planning-based tasks, after all.

 \textbf{The snowballing errors criticism}: A skeptic would however raise the following concern.
-Regardless of the abundance of computational resources, realistic models are typically not perfect next-token predictors.
-There may always be a slight chance of error in each step, and once an error is committed, there is no explicit backtracking mechanism to rescue the model.
-The argument then goes that, the probability of errors in each token, however miniscule, would {exponentially} snowball along the way.
-By the end of a long sequence of tokens, the accuracy (of having produced an error-free response) becomes trivial.
+Regardless of the abundance of computational resources, realistic models may still predict the next token with a slight probability of error in each step; these error probabilities may then exponentially accumulate over time.
 This has been formalized in various contexts, from that of autoregressive models \citet{lecun24ar}, to that of the limits of Transformers in compositional tasks \citet{dziri23faith}, and in a different form, in much earlier work in imitation learning and structured prediction \citet{kaariainen2006lower,ross10efficient} (see \S\ref{sec:related}).
 We present a minimal formalization of this below:

 \begin{failure} \textbf{(Snowballing error due to autoregressive inference)} Consider a model $\llm$, prefix $\prefix$ and a unique ground truth response $\response$ such that the next-token error obeys